Volumes of the sets of translation surfaces with small saddle connections in rank one affine submanifolds: Strata of quadratic differentials

 Let $\G$ be the dual graph of $\hT$.
 For each $\hat{\g}^s_i$, let $\G^s_{i,+}$ (resp. $\G^s_{i,-}$) be the tree in $\G$ which is dual to the union of triangles in $\hT^{(2)}$ that cover the vertical separatrices reaching $\inter(\hat{\g}^s_{i})$ from the upper side (resp. lower side).
 By construction, $(\G,\{\G^s_{i,\pm}\})$ is a symmetric admissible family of graphs.
-The following theorem follows from the same arguments as Theorem~\ref{thm:part:fin}
+Since the set of symmetric admissible families of graphs is finite, we get